eosoceania/eosplorer/README.md

 - Make logic to check if active and owner keys are same
 - Make it more responsive/ mobile friendly

-- Grab balances of all tokens
+- Grab balances of all tokens.
+Does any BP have /get_currency_stats endpoint enabled?
+See developers.eos.io
-- Grab last 20 transactions
+- Grab last 20 transactions.
+Will the Cryptolions Mongo Histpry API be helpful?
-- Integrate scatter wallet
+- Integrate scatter wallet.
+Will the scatter-js library be needed?
-- Add staking functionality
+- Add staking functionality.
+See EOS js example broadcasts.
-- Add send money functionality
+- Add send money functionality.
+See EOS js
-- Add voting functionality
+- Add voting functionality.
+See EOS js

 ### Connect with us!
 We are a friendly and talkative team.